dzuris/knn_proj/distillation/README.md

 python distillation/aa_integrated.py
 ```

 The config path is pointing to `baseline/cfg/config.yaml` file.
-But you can modify it `args_path_weights` variable.
+But you can modify it in `args_path_weights` variable.